boceckts/ideahub/README.md

 The documentation of the REST API of the application will be available on http://127.0.0.1:5000/api/v1/docs.

 ### Run Tests
+The project includes a `test` directory where any tests are located.
+The following test packages are present
+1. `unittests` - all unittests
+2. `unittests.modeltests` - unittests for our models
+3. `unittests.servicetests` - unittests for our database services
+4. `integrationtests` - all integration tests

-The project includes a test directory where any tests are located.
-In order to run them we use the unittest module of python.
+In order to run them we use the unittest command of python.
 Type the following commands within your virtual environment to run all tests
 ```